TehShrike/davistobias.com/content/some-words-on-modesty.md

 tight pants are probably a bit immodest.

-But on the other hand, since I'm actually talking to Christian men, Ireally have to level with you:
+But on the other hand, since I'm actually talking to Christian men, I really have to level with you:

 ## That's a bullshit excuse for your lack of self control